 - Rich in dietary fiber which helps in preventing constipation in children and ensures easier digestion.

-- Contains good fats so helps in healthy weight gain in babies and toddlers.
+- Contains good fats, so it helps in healthy weight gain in babies and toddlers.

 - Ragi is an energy food that keeps the babies and kids active throughout a day.